FrydayGames/FrydayGames/README.md

 ## Hi there 👋

+I'm a beginner game developer and I'm here to expand my skills in order to be able to be collaborate with other devs.

+**Really excited to be here!**

 <!--
 **FrydayGames/FrydayGames** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.